DirtyHairy/async-mutex/README.md

 `acquire` returns an (ES6) promise that will resolve as soon as the mutex is available.
 The promise resolves with a function `release` that must be called once the mutex should be released again.
+The `release` callback is idempotent.

 **IMPORTANT:** Failure to call `release` will hold the mutex locked and will likely deadlock the application.
 Make sure to call `release` under all circumstances